Kotlin/KEEP/proposals/context-receivers.md

 This section describes some alternatives that were considered during design.

-The main tradeoff we had to make with the proposed syntax is that in case when context is generic, then the use of the generic parameter happens before its declaration, e.g (from [Use cases](#use-cases) section):
+The main tradeoff we had to make with the proposed syntax is that in cases when the context is generic, then the use of the generic parameter happens before its declaration, e.g (from [Use cases](#use-cases) section):

 ```kotlin